 Today, there is an alternative to a hysterectomy.

 If you had ablation and the pain has becomne worse, UAE might help to kill off adenomyosis tissue and alleviate pain.

 A hysterectomy is a surgical operation in which all or part of the uterus is removed.

-Long term side effects of hysterectomy are prolapse and urinary incontinence, early menopause and higher risk of cardiovascular disease (even with ovaries left behind), change of sexual feeling and constipation, and so called post hysterectomy syndrome with depression and lethargy.
+Long term side effects of a hysterectomy are prolapse and urinary incontinence, early menopause and higher risk of cardiovascular disease (even with ovaries left behind), change of sexual feeling and constipation, and so called post hysterectomy syndrome with depression and lethargy.

 If you have uterine cancer, your only choice may be to remove the uterus.
-However, an overwhelming amount of hysterectomies in developed countries – like Australia and the United States – are performed for benign conditions such as fibroids and adenomyosis.
+However, an overwhelming number of hysterectomies in developed countries – like Australia and the United States – are performed for benign conditions such as fibroids and adenomyosis.

 Today, there are now many effective, non-surgical forms of adenomyosis treatment, hysterectomies for adenomyosis should be considered as a last resort, if all other less invasive methods have failed.
 Depending on your specific situation, medical therapy, Mirena IUD (56% patient satisfaction) or uterine artery embolisation (90% patient satisfaction) should be considered before embarking on hysterectomy.